-Part 1: A manuscript according to a comprehensive scientific manuscript as found in scientific peer reviewed journals (about 20 to 30 pages, 60000-90000 characters without spaces, excluding figures, tables, maps).
-(80% of the final mark)
+Part 1: A manuscript according to a comprehensive scientific manuscript as found in scientific peer reviewed journals (20 - 30 pages, 60000-90000 characters excluding spaces, figures, tables, maps, and references) (80% of the final mark)

 This manuscript is based on original analysis and interpretations made by the student.
 It will be the main part of the thesis and is submitted at the start of the examination session in June () in first evaluation session (depending on foreseen defence) or at the start of the examination session in August in second evaluation session.